kstafford3/gocky/README.md

 The leaves of this tree are a special case.
 Instead of left and right children, they can contain some number of "nominals".
 Nominals are real words for that part of speech.
 The verb leaf node might contain "walk", "run", "swim", etc. as nominals.
 We call these leaf nodes "Terminal Productions."

 ## Representing a Grammar
-`gocky` encodes grammars in tree where each of the leaf nodes encodes "nominals" representing real words, and each of the branches encodes a potential branch in the parse tree.
+Gocky encodes grammars in tree where each of the leaf nodes encodes "nominals" representing real words, and each of the branches encodes a potential branch in the parse tree.

 The nodes in the tree are linked by production "keys".
 An individual key can indicate many different productions.